ykeren6/ada-template-website/index.md

-Nonetheless, the effect of backtracking is independent of path length and duration and it strongly lowers the difficulty rating that the adventures rate their games !
+Nonetheless, the effect of backtracking is independent of path length and duration, and it strongly reduces the difficulty ratings given by adventurers to their games!

 ## Chapter 6 : Conclusion